- Published on

 10.10.11.75 DC rustykey.htb

-- This Machine was an assumed breach scenario as it usually is with the Windows Machines.
+- This machine was an assumed breach scenario as it usually is with the Windows Machines.

 - When attempting to authenticate to

-ldap, the tester received aSTATUS NOT SUPPORTEDerror. - Which indicates that the default authentication method of
+LDAP, I received aSTATUS NOT SUPPORTEDerror. - Which indicates that the default authentication method of

 NTLM, is disabled.